 Inc. did not reflect any plant, accumulated depreciation or land.
 Therefore, in accordance with Rule 25-30.140(8), Florida Administrative Code, staff has imputed CIAC on 100% of all water and wastewater plant through the end of the test year.
 Staff made adjustments to increase CIAC by \$28,978 for water and \$79,384 for wastewater.
 Staff also made adjustments to decrease CIAC by \$11,030 for water and \$14,865 for wastewater to reflect non-used and useful.
-The utility has not had any plant additions since 1980, therefore an averaging adjustment was not necessary.
+The utility has not had any plant additions since 1980, for the water plant and none since 1993 for the wastewater plant, therefore an averaging adjustment was not necessary.
 Staff recommends CIAC balances of \$17,948 for water and \$64,519 for wastewater.